urodriguez/uci/README.md

     * site5 -> rest POST (notification on new one + recurrent db updates)
   * CRUD registration reason
   * CRUD registration status
+* implement database caching
+* unit test - WebApi
+* Automation
+* use Docker - SqlServerInstance
 * deploy app to cloud - PROD env
-* use Docker - SqlServerInstance
 * use PusherServer/WebSockets to notify UI on server changes
 * implement integration events with NServiceBus
-* implement database caching
 * implement HTTP Caching — Provide a Cache-Control header on your API responses.
 If they’re not cacheable, “Cache-Control: no-cache” will make sure proxies and browsers understand that.
 If they are cacheable, there are a variety of factors to consider, such as whether the cache can be shared by a proxy, or how long a resource is “fresh”.
 * implement HTTP Compression — HTTP compression can be used both for response bodies (Accept-Encoding: gzip) and for request bodies (Content-Encoding: gzip) to improve the network performance of an HTTP API
 * implement Cache Validation — If you have cacheable API hits, you should provide Last-Modified or ETag headers on your responses, and then support If-Modified-Since or If-None-Match request headers for conditional requests.
 This will allow clients to check if their cached copy is still valid, and prevent a complete resource download when not required.
 If implemented properly, you can make your conditional requests more efficient than usual requests, and also save some server-side load.